cosmoconsult/alpaca/docs/en-us/history-roadmap/changelogs/backend/github.md

 ## Unreleased

+## v0.23.0 (2024-12-10)

+- Fix issue where slashes in the name of an AL-Go project caused an error
+- Update AL-Go to v6.1

+## v0.22.0

 - Add support for `alpaca.json` configuration

-## v0.22.0

 ## v0.21.0